23. April 2025 at 18:57

 Article continues after video advertisement

-The programme of this year's 22nd edition includes dozen upon dozens of individual events scattered throughout the centre and the wider city.
+This year's edition features no fewer than 172 individual events, taking place across the city centre and beyond.
 You can find the full programme here.
-Most of the events are free of charge, they are family friendly and barrier-free as well.
+Most of the events are free of charge, they are family-friendly and barrier-free as well.

 During the weekend, many of the buildings that are usually unavailable to the public will open, including cultural and technical monuments and architecturally valuable buildings throughout the city such as the cellars of the Rómerov Dom, which will be available for the first time, the interior and basement areas of the Slavín monument, the tugboat Šturec, or the Klarisky monastery.
 You can find the full list here.